 Atropine is an eye drop used to dilate the pupil and temporarily relax the eyes’ focusing mechanism.
 We use a low concentration of compounded atropine (0.01%), which is shown to have less side effects and less “rebound” myopia progression after treatment is discontinued.

-Multifocal contacts are special lenses that have different powers in different zones of the lens.
-They were created to correct presbyopia (difficulty with near vision in adults 40 and older), but are also effective tools for myopia control.
+Dual-focus contacts are special lenses that have different powers in different zones of the lens.
+They were originally created to correct presbyopia (difficulty with near vision in adults 40 and older), but are also effective tools for myopia control.
+We now have a brand of soft daily contact lenses that is FDA approved specifically for myopia control.

-Corneal Refractive Therapy (CRT) is the use of specially designed gas permeable contact lenses that are worn during sleep to temporarily correct nearsightedness so glasses and contact lenses aren’t needed during waking hours.
+Vision Shaping Therapy is the use of specially designed gas permeable contact lenses that are worn during sleep to temporarily correct nearsightedness so glasses and contact lenses aren’t needed during waking hours.

 The Ideal Myopia Management Candidate